JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 }

-Evidently, instanceof combines the convenience of an assignment statement with the safety of pattern matching.
-If the input (getPopulation(), i) can be converted safely to the type in the primitive type pattern, then the pattern matches and the result of the conversion is immediately available (pop, b).
-But, if the conversion would lose information, then the pattern does not match and the program is free to handle the invalid input in a different branch.
+The instanceof operator combines the convenience of an assignment statement with the safety of pattern matching.
+If the input (getPopulation() or i) can be converted safely to the type in the primitive type pattern then the pattern matches and the result of the conversion is immediately available (pop or b).
+But, if the conversion would lose information then the pattern does not match and the program should handle the invalid input in a different branch.

 Primitive types in instanceof and switch

-Since we are lifting the restriction around primitive type patterns, it would be helpful to lift a related restriction: that when instanceof takes a type (rather than a pattern), it takes only a reference type, not a primitive type.
-By taking a primitive type, instanceof would check if the conversion is safe but would not actually perform it:
+If we are going to lift restrictions around primitive type patterns then it would be helpful to lift a related restriction: When instanceof takes a type, rather than a pattern, it takes only a reference type, not a primitive type.
+When taking a primitive type, instanceof would check if the conversion is safe but would not actually perform it:

 if (i instanceof byte) { // value of i fits in a byte